opendocsg/slw-judgments-backfill/2017_SGHC_299/report.md

 **_Loss of substratum_**

-15     A company’s substratum is lost if its main objects, for which it was set up, can no longer be achieved or have been abandoned by the company: _Walter Woon on Company Law_ (Tan Cheng Han, SC gen ed) (Sweet & Maxwell, Rev 3rd Ed, 2009) at paras 17.54 and 17.58 and _Chua Kien How v Goodwealth Trading Pte Ltd and another_ [1992] 1 SLR(R) 870 at [15].
+15     A company’s substratum is lost if its main objects, for which it was set up, can no longer be achieved or have been abandoned by the company: _Walter Woon on Company Law_ (Tan Cheng Han, SC gen ed) (Sweet & Maxwell, Rev 3rd Ed, 2009) at paras 17.54 and 17.58 and _Chua Kien How v Goodwealth Trading Pte Ltd and another_ <span class="citation">[1992] 1 SLR(R) 870</span> at [15].

 16     It was not disputed that the Company was an SPV set up solely to participate in the Big Hotel Project through holding shares in ERCU.
 Clause 2.3 of a Shareholders’ Agreement dated 21 February 2011 (“the Shareholders’ Agreement”) provided that the “principal business of the Company shall be to invest in the project of acquiring, converting and managing up to 52.5% of [the Big Hotel] through